 Please note that allergy shots are not used to treat food allergies.
 At this time, the best option for people with food allergies is to strictly avoid that food.

 When you receive immunotherapy in the form of allergy shots, your allergist or doctor injects small doses of substances that you are allergic to (allergens) under your skin.
 This helps your body develop immunity or tolerance to the allergen.

 You must first have skin testing to find out which allergen you are allergic to.
 Your allergist injects under your skin a solution of salt water (saline) that contains a very small amount of the allergen(s).
 Patients are observed for approximately 20 minutes.

 Allergy shots are very effective in most patients in reducing their allergy complaints and need for medications.
 Compliance is a significant issue with shots as it may be difficult to make it to the doctor’s office weekly.
 For this reason, allergy drops may be more effective.

 How long will it take to see results?

-Typically patience will see improvement in their allergy symptoms within approximately one year on shots.
+Typically patients will see improvement in their allergy symptoms within approximately one year on shots.

 What happens if my allergy shots are not effective?